crossroadchurch/paul/README.md

 * Bible version can be chosen in the remote interface search.
 The desired version (case-insensitive) should be placed in parentheses in the search string (e.g. John 3:16 (NLT)).
 * Added Singers oriented view and associated route.

+* 31 Mar 2017 *
+* Song usage report exports to Excel spreadsheet in addition to text file

 *Known issues*
 * If a song is live whilst a theme is edited then when that song is redisplayed OpenLP will hang.
 Current workaround:  Display a different song before returning to the initial song.